Meet the MARS Ambassador Birds!

 Originally Shakespeare was adopted by MARS as a foster parent to younger Barred owls.
 However, he wasn’t very good in this role.
 He started training to become an Ambassador bird in 2006 and made his first public appearance 6 months later!

 He is often heard calling to local wild owls late in the day and sometimes can be heard making “howler monkey” calls.
 His age is unknown.
-His diet is mostly quail but is also fed mice as an occasional treat.
+His diet is mostly quail but he is also fed mice as an occasional treat.
+He weighs about 1 kg.

 - Lives in forests